sicamois/homebridge-naim-audio/README.md

 This plugin integrates the Naim Audio devices into Apple Home App.

+Only Uniti devices (Atom, Star and Nova) are supported.

+Mu-so devices are not supported.

 ## Features

 - Power the amplifier On and Off